CHRONIC WOUND TREATMENT: AUREALIS MULTI-TARGET BACTERIAL GENE THERAPY (AUP-16)

 EU Clinical Trials Register

-AUP-16 DIAMEND Phase 2 RCT in Diabetic Foot Ulcer ongoing in Germany, Italy and Poland.
+AUP-16 DIAMEND Phase 2 RCT in Diabetic Foot Ulcer completed in Germany, Italy and Poland.

 More details about our DIAMEND Phase 2 Clinical Study: